California Alliance for Freight Innovation

 Is there a need for legislation?

-There is no need for further legislation at this time.
+There is no need for legislation at this time.
 However, the Legislature should encourage the Newsom administration to initiate the DMV rulemaking required under CVC § 38750.

 Are other states testing autonomous trucks?